Silver Fox Farm

 They are often surprised when I tell them that preventing breakage during transit is easy.
 The trick, though, is to pack an egg well enough that it not only doesn’t break, but also develops into a healthy, thriving chick.
 That, my friends, is no small feat–especially when shipping and incubating conditions are outside of our control.

 Once the eggs leave our hands and enter the labyrinth of the USPS, their ultimate fate is beyond our influence.
 They will face unpredictable handling in transit, and experience a range of incubation conditions.
 Our part in ensuring a good hatch for our customers is to pack their eggs with the utmost care.
-With a bit of trial and error, we’ve found a safe, reliable packing method for our hatching eggs that works for us–and I’ll show you exactly how we do it in this post.

 Of course, there’s more than one effective way to pack hatching eggs for shipping.
 I’ll also share some general best practices for shipping eggs, and discuss a couple good alternatives to our method.